endlessbux/cs3524_assessment_3_team_b/readme.md

 -  #### COMMANDS ####
--  MOVE<direction>
+    -  MOVE(direction)
         -  This allows players to change position in the MUD game to supported directions
--  PICK/DROP <item>
+    -  PICK/DROP (item)
         -  Allows users to pick up items and store them in the inventory.
     -  GetUserLocation
         -  Displays/ prints out current users in the MUD game
--  getOnlinepLayersatGame
+    -  getOnlinepLayersAtGame
         -  Displays/ prints out current players on the server.
     -  "h"
         -  displays the help interface to asssist players with commands
     -  "q"
         -  Quits he game